anilmainali/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 ## Links

-PROTIP: Keep using HTML to link to external sites and images.
+PROTIP: Keep coding HTML to link to external sites and images.

 Example of HTML: